 Can I use russet potatoes to make potato salad without mayonnaise?

-You can absolutely make potato salad with russet potatoes!
+You can absolutely make this vinegar potato salad with russet potatoes!
 The type of potato you use in potato salad will depend on personal preference and taste.

 Russet potatoes have a grainy, fluffy, open texture and are fantastic at absorbing potato salad seasoning!
 However, waxy potatoes – such as red skin or fingerling – have less starch and retain their shape better during boiling.
 If you are using russet potatoes, make sure you do NOT continuously boil the chopped potatoes or they will fall apart.

-How to make potato salad dressing without mayo?
+How to make a potato salad dressing without mayo?

-Using a vinaigrette instead of mayonnaise in potato salad results in a healthier, lighter side dish.
-The silky fresh herb vinaigrette actually allows all the individual ingredients to really shine!
+Using a vinaigrette instead of mayonnaise in potato salads results in a fresher flavored potato side dish that’s also healthier and lighter.
+The silky fresh herb vinaigrette enhances the overall flavor by allowing all the individual ingredients to really shine.
+Instead of masking them with a heavy condiment.

 To make no mayo potato salad dressing: Simply whisk together extra virgin olive oil, vinegar and seasonings together in a small bowl to emulsify.
 Then, whisk in fresh herbs (if using) and season to taste with salt and pepper.
 Et Voila!
 Vinaigrette dressing for potato salad.